ScottyLabs/otterhound/bootstrap/README.md

 # Bootstrap

-This project uses remote state with OpenTofu 1.10.0's support for S3 native locking (no DynamoDB required) and Terragrunt for managing configuration.
+This project uses remote state with OpenTofu 1.10.0's support for S3 native locking (no DynamoDB required).

 `backend/` uses local state to create the management S3 bucket.
 This bucket stores the state for `organization/` and the individual S3 buckets for each environment account.